 The Transport Finance Law Review: United Kingdom

-England is one of the major jurisdictions concerned with the financing of aircraft on account of the position of the City of London as the major international financial centre, the pre-eminence of English law as the governing law for international contracts and the importance of the aviation industry within the United Kingdom.
+England is one of the major jurisdictions concerned with the financing of aircraft for a variety of reasons, including the position of the City of London as a major international financial centre, the pre-eminence of English law as the governing law for international contracts and the importance of the aviation industry within the United Kingdom.

-The aviation industry in the United Kingdom can be divided into manufacturing, operating and financing, each of these underpinned by English law and English lawyers.
+The aviation industry in the United Kingdom can be divided into manufacturing, operating and financing, each of these underpinned by English law and English-qualified lawyers.

-The United Kingdom is the second-largest exporter of aerospace equipment in the world, both from domestic manufacturers, such as Rolls-Royce and British Aerospace and from foreign corporations working though United Kingdom plants, including Airbus and Boeing.
+The United Kingdom is the second-largest exporter of aerospace equipment in the world, both from domestic manufacturers, such as Rolls-Royce and British Aerospace, and from foreign corporations working through UK plants, including Airbus and Boeing.

 New aircraft require financing running into the hundreds of billions of dollars annually.
-A very large proportion of this will be provided by banks and financial institutions lending from their offices in the City of London.
+A very large proportion of this will be provided by banks and financial institutions lending out of the City of London.

 Finally, with British Airways and easyJet, the United Kingdom is home to two of the largest carriers in Europe, both having substantial financing needs.

-Brexit may have a huge impact on the aviation industry in the United Kingdom, though the effect on the finance aspects of the industry will be limited.
+Brexit has had a huge impact on the aviation industry in the United Kingdom, although the effect on the finance aspects of the industry will be limited.